Narcis44/Academic-Forum/README.md

 Navigate to `http://localhost:8080/index.html` to access the platform.

 ## 👥 Team
-Developed by the **Blue Seals** Group for the 2026 Software / Database Design Project.
+Developed for the 2026 Programming III Project.